biicode/docs/installing-biicode.rst

 **C++**: You need to install the following elements:

-* `MinGW <http://www.mingw.org/>`_, the minimalist GNU for Windows.
+* `MinGW, the minimalist GNU for Windows <http://www.mingw.org/>`_.
 This project provides an Open Source minimalist development environment for native Microsoft Windows applications.
 Follow `this link <http://sourceforge.net/projects/mingw/files/Installer/>`_ to get the installer.
-* `CMake <http://www.cmake.org/>`_, an Open Source tool that manages the software building process in a compiler-independent manner.
+* `CMake, an Open Source tool that manages the software building process in a compiler-independent manner <http://www.cmake.org/>`_.
 You can `download the latest version of CMake from this location <http://www.cmake.org/cmake/resources/software.html>`_.

 Max OS
 ^^^^^^